ikeali/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that prints the reault of 128
+ script that prints the result of POWER divided by DIVIDE